DaleCS/Project-172/README.md

 3. Build and run the maven project: `mvn spring-boot:run`
 4. If backend fails to run due to failed MySQL connection, read note below:

 **IMPORTANT NOTE:** Since we've closed our deployments, our RDS is no longer active and so the backend will not run.
-To run locally, you need to change the server/src/main/resources/application.properties to connect to your MySQL local instance running at port 3306.
+To run locally, you need to uncomment some lines in the server/src/main/resources/application.properties to connect to your local MySQL instance using your credentials

 The database schemas & dummy data is included in server/database folder